Isotretinoin Accutane Treatment

 After the introduction of oral isotretinoin in the United States in 1982, there were hundreds of reported cases of congenital malformations associated with the treatment.
 To this day, there continues to be about 150 cases of isotretinoin exposed pregnancy in the United States.
 Oral isotretinoin is given an ‘X’ label under the FDA Pregnancy Category.
 This drug carries a high risk of severe birth defects that could malform the foetus brain, heart and facial structures.

 Women of child bearing age are counselled regarding the use of contraception before starting treatment.
-More than one contraceptive menthod (e.g. condom and contraceptive pills) are recommended while on treatment.
+More than one contraceptive method (e.g. condom and contraceptive pills) is recommended while on treatment.
 3 months after the cessation of treatment, family planning is then considered safe.

 There is a concern of delayed wound healing and scarring, and some treatments should be delayed 6-12 months after you stop medication.
-Such treatments and procedures include waxing, dermabrasion and laser resufacing.
+Such treatments and procedures include waxing, dermabrasion and laser resurfacing.

-However, there are recent studies that show the safety of chemical peels, dermabrasion, CO2 laser, laser hair removal, and pulsed dye laser on patients who are currently or recently treated with oral isotretinoin.
+However, there are recent studies that show the safety of chemical peels, manual dermabrasion, fraction ablative or non-ablative laser, laser hair removal, and pulsed dye laser on patients who are currently or recently treated with oral isotretinoin.
 These treatments should be carried out on a case by case basis, and done by a professional with sufficient experience.

 - Gollnick H, Cunliffe W, Berson D, Dreno B, Finlay A, Leyden JJ, et al. Management of acne: a report from a Global Alliance to Improve Outcomes in Acne.
 J Am Acad Dermatol.
 2003 Jul.
 49(1 Suppl):S1-37.